magfest/resource-mgmt-app/README.md

 # MAGFest Budget System

-> **Status: Active Development** — This application is functional and in use, but under active development.
-Features are still being added, UX is being refined, and some areas (contracts, supply orders, reporting) are incomplete.
-See the [Roadmap](ROADMAP.md) for what's planned and in progress.
+> **Status: Production** — This application is live and in use by MAGFest staff for budget requests.
+Features are actively being added (supply orders, contracts).
+See the [Roadmap](ROADMAP.md) for what's planned.

 A budget request and approval workflow application for [MAGFest](https://www.magfest.org/) events.
 Built with Flask, it currently handles multi-departmental/event budget requests.
 Long term the goal is to support contracts and supply orders through a configurable review and approval pipeline.